Synchronic (film)

-Synchronic is a 2019 American science fiction horror film written by Justin Benson, who also directed and produced with Aaron Moorhead.
-It shares continuity with other films by Benson and Moorhead, following Resolution and The Endless.
+Synchronic is a 2019 American science fiction horror film directed and produced by Justin Benson and Aaron Moorhead.
+Written by Benson, the film shares continuity with other films by Benson and Moorhead, following Resolution and The Endless.
 Synchronic stars Anthony Mackie and Jamie Dornan as paramedics who investigate a series of inexplicable deaths and their connection to a new designer drug.

 It had its world premiere at the 2019 Toronto International Film Festival.
-It was released on October 23, 2020, by Well GO USA Entertainment.
+It was released on October 23, 2020, by Well Go USA Entertainment.